 If you live in deer or rabbit country, you might be in trouble

-Rabbits and deer love phlox and can quickly devastate a plant (photo, left).
+Rabbits and deer love phlox and can quickly devastate a plant (photo, below).
 Repellent sprays are only somewhat effective in keeping the pernicious nibblers at bay.

 Tip: Don’t forget to deadhead